See the security gaps that could hurt your business first.

 Answer 04

-A serious answer explains who sees the issue, how quickly, and what happens next when something looks wrong.
+A real answer explains who sees the issue, how quickly, and what happens next when something looks wrong.

-What would one day of downtime cost in revenue, trust, and reputation?
+What would one day of disruption actually cost in revenue, time, and trust?

 Click to reveal what a useful answer sounds like.